 Difficulty of the key phrases: 2.5/5

-Nepali is related to Hindi and the ancient language of Sanskrit.
+Nepali language is related to Hindi and the ancient language of Sanskrit.
 Unsurprisingly, these languages share a lot of vocabulary with each other.
-If you know Hindi, you can do fine in Nepal, as the languages are mostly mutually intelligible and Nepali people are used to watching Hindi tv-shows and movies.
+If you know Hindi, you can do fine in Nepal, as the languages are mostly mutually intelligible.
+Nepali people are used to watching Hindi tv-shows and movies, and many Nepali people understand Hindi.

-If you don’t speak Hindi, there’s a lot to learn in the Nepali vocabulary.
+If you don’t speak Hindi, it will not be easy to learn Nepali language vocabulary.
 Most words are completely different to the ones used in European languages.
 Luckily, common Nepalese words tend to be quite short and not extremely complicated.
-I like the logic of word forming in Nepali: for example, the word for children is keta-keti (“boy-girl”), these days aaja-voli (“today-tomorrow”) and a few dui-char (“two-four”).
+I like the logic of word forming in Nepali language: for example, the word for children is keta-keti (“boy-girl”), these days aaja-voli (“today-tomorrow”) and a few dui-char (“two-four”).
 Simple, isn’t it?

 Difficulty of the vocabulary: 4/5